digidotcom/xbee-micropython/samples/xbee/communication/relay_frames_temperature/README.md

    computer's USB port.

-2. Enable the Bluetooth interface of the XBee device and configure the Bluetooth authentication using XCTU.
+2. Enable the Bluetooth interface of the XBee device and configure the Bluetooth authentication using XBee Studio.
-   For further information on how to perform this task, refer to the XCTU user manual.
+   For further information on how to perform this task, refer to the XBee Studio user manual.

 Run
 ---